ZGB97/Python-CAC/README.md

 <h2>Description</h2>
-Simple calculator developed in Python.
+Simple calculator that was developed in Python.
 <br />